Alkaline (musician): 2017–2018: New Rules

 Alkaline was considered one of the young hot acts in the dancehall space, not only because of his extreme talent but his huge controversial relevancy.
 For a certain period of time, he was very distant from Jamaica focusing more on the international scene.
 Over time there were critics claiming that he switched up on Jamaica given the fact that he didn't perform for a long time in his home country.

-After his album tour, on 25 March 2017, Alkaline decided to prove the critics wrong by creating his own show called New Rules Festival which he brought to his home country.
-It quickly became one of the most anticipated shows of the year with artists like Mavado, Shaggy, I-Octane, Tarrus Riley, Jahmiel and many more at Jamaica's national stadium car park.
+After his album tour, on 25 March 2017, Alkaline launched his own show called New Rules Festival which he brought to his home country.
+It featured artists like Mavado, Shaggy, I-Octane, Tarrus Riley, Jahmiel and many more at Jamaica's national stadium car park.
 It boasted one of the biggest turnouts on a Jamaican stage show and many attendees would go on to say "New Rules" was one of dancehall's greatest shows ever and would definitely go down in history.

 In July of that year, Alkaline attended Jamaica's Biggest annual stage show, Reggae Sumfest at which he hadn't performed since 2014; making a huge come back as one of the main performers as he featured the legendary Dean Fraser.

 On 10 August 2018 Alkaline made an appearance on FOX 5 News New York promoting the 13th annual Caribbean concert as the headline act interviewed by morning host Rosanna Scotto.
 The performance was held in Jackson, New Jersey at Six Flags Great Adventure amusement park 12 August 2018.

 On 8 September 2018, Alkaline brought his second New Rules show to Queens, New York, in Amazura.